Bhaben Barua

-Bhaben Barua is an Assamese poet born in 1939.
+Bhaben Barua (born 1939) is an Assamese poet.

-Biography
+Early life and education

-Barua was born 16 February 1939 at Janji, in the Jorhat sub-division of the Sibasagar district.
+Barua was born 16 February 1939 at Janji, in the Jorhat sub-division of the Sibsagar district.

-Education

 He attended Boragaon Village Primary School (Janji) for four years (1944 to 1947), and Bamunpukhuri High School (Janji)(1948 to 1951).
 He passed the M. E. Standards in the First Division from the Jorhat Sub-division.
 He studied at Cotton Collegiate School (Guwahati) from 1952 to 1956 and passed in 1956 the Matriculation Examination in the first division with a merit scholarship.
-From 1958 to 1960 he studied art at Jagannath Barua College (Jorhat) on a merit scholarship.
+From 1958 to 1960 he studied art at Jagannath Barooah College (Jorhat) on a merit scholarship.
 He got his BA in English from Schotish Church College (Calcutta) in 1960.
 Starting in 1961 he studied for his MA in English literature at Delhi University, and graduated in 1963.

 Career

 He worked for a year as a high school teacher, and then as a news reader for All India Radio, Delhi (1961–1963).
 He became a lecturer in English literature at the Punjabi University of Patiala in 1963, and joined the Gauhati University in 1964, whence he retired as Professor of English in 2003.
 From 1998 to 2000 he was a fellow at the Indian Institute of Advanced Study.